Premier League clubs won't release players for red-list internationals

 The problem was exacerbated by the recent decision of world governing body FIFA to extend the September and October international windows in South America by two days to catch up on postponed fixtures.

-A potential solution would have been for the British Government to grant quarantine exemptions for players.
+For British clubs, a potential solution would have been for the UK Government to grant quarantine exemptions for players.

 Discussions were held between football authorities and the Department for Digital, Culture, Media and Sport but a relaxation of rules was not considered.